moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 #### Evaluation as a Tool for Software Engineers to Experiment as They Iterate and Build AI Features

-After the initial assessment, we have a dynamic dataset pull from daily runs so feature teams can run the datasets with every code and prompt change via CLI.
+After the initial assessment, we have a dynamic dataset pull from scheduled runs so feature teams can run the datasets with every code and prompt change via CLI.
 This helps them understand how changes in code/prompt/system can impact quality based on the variance between control (before change) and test (after change) code on a primary metric of choice.

 #### Documentation as We Use New Ways and Processes for GenAI Evaluation